LaurenHuet/HiC_HiLine/README.md

 1. Extracts the 30 largest contigs from the hifi assembly file
 2. Skims the HiC reads to 1x
 3. Aligns the skimmed reads to the 30 largest contigs and converts to cram file
 4. runs HiLine on cram file and 30 largest contigs, producing a stats directory with the results.

+**Step 5.** Download the results and pass onto the lab

+Download the output stats directory from the finished run directly to teams and inform the Lab results are ready to be viewed.